top of page

 In a typical session, we might:

-Use digital image-making as a shared way of exploring what is hard to put into words, and then reflect on what we see together.
+• If it feels useful, use simple digital image-making as an optional way of exploring what is hard to put into words, then reflect together on what emerges.

-Some sessions may involve more talking, others more visual work; we choose this collaboratively, and at times I may suggest a particular focus or way of working if I feel it will support you, based on what feels manageable and useful for you at that point in time.
+Some sessions will be entirely conversation-led; in other sessions, we may bring in simple digital art-making as an optional support.
+We choose this collaboratively, and at times, I may suggest a particular focus or way of working if I feel it will support you, based on what feels manageable and useful for you at that point in time.

 The aim is more than just short-term relief.
 While easing distress in the moment matters, our work is also about understanding what sits underneath – the patterns, histories and nervous-system responses that keep repeating.
 I see therapy as an ongoing personal project we work on together, so that what happens in session can slowly translate into a clearer understanding inside you and gradual, sustainable shifts in how you live, relate and care for yourself, both between sessions and in your life.